MonikaBrzica/rating-app/README.md

 - Install docker for [Linux-docker](https://docs.docker.com/engine/install/)
 - Install docker-compose for [Linux-docker-compose](https://docs.docker.com/compose/install/)

-Note: when instaling on linux you have to have both docker and docker-compose
+Note: for Windows and Mac you must have only docker installing, but when installing on linux you have to have both docker and docker-compose

 ### Get started